EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Abstract

 \section{Abstract}

 Vision-Language-Action models have shown great promise for autonomous driving, yet they suffer from degraded perception after unfreezing the visual encoder and struggle with accumulated instability in long-term planning.
-To address these challenges, we propose \textbf{EvoDriveVLA}—a novel collaborative perception-planning distillation framework that integrates self-anchored perceptual constraints and oracle-guided trajectory optimization.
+To address these challenges, we propose \textbf{EvoDriveVLA}—a novel collaborative perception-planning distillation framework that integrates self-anchored perceptual constraints and future-informed trajectory optimization.
 Specifically, self-anchored visual distillation leverages self-anchor teacher to deliver visual anchoring constraints, regularizing student representations via trajectory-guided key-region awareness.
-In parallel, oracle-guided trajectory distillation employs a future-aware oracle teacher with coarse-to-fine trajectory refinement and Monte Carlo dropout sampling to produce high-quality trajectory candidates, thereby selecting the optimal trajectory to guide the student's prediction.
-EvoDriveVLA achieves SOTA performance in open-loop evaluation and significantly enhances performance in closed-loop evaluation.
+In parallel, future-informed trajectory distillation employs a future-aware oracle teacher with coarse-to-fine trajectory refinement and Monte Carlo dropout sampling to synthesize reasoning trajectories that model future evolutions, enabling the student model to internalize the future-aware insights of the teacher.
+EvoDriveVLA achieves SOTA performance in nuScenes open-loop evaluation and significantly enhances performance in NAVSIM closed-loop evaluation.
 Our code is available at: \href{https://github.com/hey-cjj/EvoDriveVLA}{https://github.com/hey-cjj/EvoDriveVLA}.